 The core business of the Cadet Force is youth development.
 This goal is achieved through a cross section of military training experiences, leadership, personal development, and civic responsibility experiences.

 Although military training is used, the mandate is not just about “cadetting” but giving each young person the best opportunity to succeed in his or her chosen endeavour in conjunction with their academic performance.
-The Cadet programme is a worthwhile foundation for those with career aspirations in the military, but the principles learned are transferrable to any other career path.
+The Cadet programme is a worthwhile foundation for those with career aspirations in the military, but the principles learned are transferable to any other career path.

 - Musical instruments